 - Predict due date by measuring heart rate and fetal length

-- Down syndrome
+- Check for Down Syndrome

-- Trisomy 18
+- Check for Trisomy 18

-- Baby’s sex
+- Check baby’s sex

 - Check body and organ growth